Preparation of manuscripts

 Supplementary material is peer-reviewed material directly relevant to the conclusion of a paper that cannot be included in the printed version for reasons of space or medium (for example, movie clips or sound files).
 The supplement will be available for download from the publisher's content library site at the time of publication and will be made available in the format in which it was provided.

 Supplementary tables and figures must have a separate numbering system from that used for tables and figures that appear in the print version of the paper (the first figure displayed should be labeled "Supplementary Figure 1", the first table "Supplementary Table 1", and so on).
-References should also be cited in supplements started with [1] and listed separately.
+References should also be cited in supplements started with "1" and listed separately, all in Sage Vancouver style.

 Supplementary files are limited to 10MB, except videos which can be up to 25MB.